gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 {: #sctp-CRYPTO-chunk-structure title="CRYPTO Chunk Structure"}

    DCI: 2 bits (unsigned integer)
-   : DTLS Connection Identifier is the lower two bits of an DTLS Connection Identifier counter.
+   : DTLS Connection Index is the lower two bits of an DTLS Connection Index counter.
 This is a counter implemented in DTLS in SCTP that is used to identify which DTLS connection instance that is capable of processing any received packet.
 This counter is recommended to be 64-bit to guarantee no